kennytilton/MatrixJS/js/matrixjs/readme.md

 Our shorthand for "a property mediated by a cell" is simply "cell".
 Formulaic `cF` cells calculate values for their properties from anonymous functions.
 These functions receive one argument: the object they qualify.
 The function bodies can use other properties of the same object or (by navigating to other objects) consult any other property in the matrix.
 Cue Buddha, and yes this flies happily in the face of the conventional wisdom on component isolation, separation of concerns, and even the MVC trifurcation itself.
 Do not get us started.

-> Example: nuclear power plant control room dashboard background color is red or black depending on whether the core temperature reported by a sensor is greater or equal to a billion degrees.
+> Example: nuclear power plant control room dashboard background color is red or black depending on whether the core temperature reported by a sensor is greater than or equal to a billion degrees.

 Next.
 It cannot be formulae all the way down: `input cells` can be assigned to from outside the matrix by, say, event handlers or code monitoring a socket.
 From the perspective of the matrix, these are inputs, hence `input cells`.